guettli/programming-guidelines/README.rst

 ............

 Stress trigger your body’s “fight or flight” response.
 It pushes your blood into the muscles.
-That's great if you need to jump onto the side walk because a fast red race care would hit you.
+That's great if you need to jump onto the side walk because a fast red race car would hit you.
 But in your daily life this "fight or flight" response is hardly needed.
 You need the energy in your brain :-)